-Arch Biopartners Inc formed a new American subsidiary, Colorado Cancer Therapeutics Inc ("CCT") with leading University of Colorado ("CU") chemists Dr. Lajos Gera and Dr. Robert
+Arch Biopartners Inc formed a new American subsidiary, Colorado Cancer Therapeutics Inc ("CCT") with leading University of Colorado ("CU") chemists Dr. Lajos Gera and Dr. Robert Hodges.

-Hodges.
 The Company owns 2/3s of CCT with the remainder owned by Drs.
-Gera and Hodges. (the "Minority Shareholders")
+Gera and Hodges. (the "Minority Shareholders").

-CCT has acquired an option to enter into an exclusive license to commercialize specific preclinical, anti-cancer compounds invented at the University of Colorado and Emory University by Drs.
-Lajos Gera, Robert Hodges, John Stewart, Dan Chan, Leland Chung and Daqing Wu.
+CCT has acquired an option to enter into an exclusive license to commercialize specific preclinical, anti-cancer compounds invented at the University of Colorado and Emory University with Drs.
+Lajos Gera and Robert Hodges among the inventors